Reflecting Upon Irreducible Mind

 am a monist.
 I do believe that we are spirits incarnated and that we will

-in mismatch with the discussion of matter vs consciousness.
-I see the problem
+is in mismatch with the discussion of matter vs consciousness.
+I see the

-of spirit vs consciousness (or God vs consciousness).
-What is the causal
+problem of spirit vs consciousness (or God vs consciousness).
+What is the

 may very well be wrong, it is the best that we can